ClementNerma/NightOS/docs/project/development.md

 ## Languages

 The project will be developped in [Rust](https://rust-lang.org/), with first-class support for this language.
-API interopability will be assured for [TypeScript](https://www.typescriptlang.org/) in the future.
+API interopability will be assured for [TypeScript](https://www.typescriptlang.org/) as well as [Python](https://www.python.org/) in the future.

 Usage of architecture-specific assembly will be reduced as much as possible, being only used in two cases: